 The second commercial fishery to open in 2019 was the set gillnet fishery in the Western Subdistrict of the Central District.
-This fishery opens on the first Monday or Thursday on or after June 16, and the regular fishing schedule consists of two 12-hour weekly fishing periods (Mondays and Thursdays) throughout the season, unless modified by EO.
-The fishery primarily targets sockeye salmon bound for Crescent Lake.
+This fishery opens on the first Monday or Thursday on or after June 16, and the regulatory fishing schedule consists of two 12-hour weekly fishing periods (Mondays and Thursdays) throughout the season unless modified by EO.
+The fishery primarily harvests sockeye salmon bound for Crescent Lake.

 The Crescent River sockeye salmon sonar project has not been in operation since 2012.
 When it was operational, the set gillnet fishery in this area was often expanded to fishing 24 hours per day, 7 days per week in an attempt to keep escapement into Crescent Lake from exceeding the escapement goal range of 30,000-70,000 fish.
-In 2019, the Western Subdistrict set gillnet fishery opened for the season on Monday, June 17, and remained open for regular Monday and Thursday fishing periods through Thursday, July 5.
+In 2019, the Western Subdistrict set gillnet fishery opened for the season on Monday, June 17, and remained open for regulatory Monday and Thursday fishing periods through Thursday, July 5.
 An examination of sockeye salmon harvest near the Crescent River was similar to harvest in years when escapements fell within or exceeded the escapement goal range.
-Therefore, EO No. 9 was issued on July 9, opening that portion of the Western Subdistrict south of the latitude of Redoubt Point from 6:00 AM until 10:00 PM on Mondays, Thursdays, and Saturdays, beginning on Thursday, July 11.
-This fishing schedule remained in place until EO No. 26 was issued on August 9, which returned the fishery to its regular schedule of 2 fishing periods per week beginning Monday, August 12.
-In 2019, approximately 58,389 sockeye salmon were harvested by 20 permit holders fishing in the Western Subdistrict set gillnet fishery, which was 33% greater than the 2009-2018 average annual harvest of approximately 44,000 fish (Appendices A8).
+Therefore, EO No. 9 (Appendix A10) was issued on July 9, opening that portion of the Western Subdistrict south of the latitude of Redoubt Point from 6:00 AM until 10:00 PM on Monday, Thursday, and Saturday, beginning on Thursday, July 11.
+This fishing schedule remained in place until EO No. 26 was issued on August 9, returning the fishery to the regulatory schedule of 2 fishing periods per week beginning Monday, August 12.
+In 2019, approximately 58,389 sockeye salmon were harvested by 20 permit holders fishing in the Western Subdistrict set gillnet fishery, which was 33% greater than the 2009-2018 average annual harvest of approximately 44,000 fish (Appendix A8).

-The set gillnet fishery in the Northern District opens by regulation on or after June 25 for regular Monday and Thursday 12-hour periods.
-This fishery is managed primarily by 5 AAC 21.358, the Northern District Salmon Management Plan (NDSMP) and the Susitna River Sockeye Salmon Action Plan (SSSAP).
-The intent of these plans is to allow a mixed-stock commercial fishery while minimizing the harvest of NCI coho salmon and conserving Susitna River sockeye salmon.
+The set gillnet fishery in the Northern District opens by regulation on or after June 25 for regulatory Monday and Thursday 12-hour periods.
+This fishery is managed primarily by 5 AAC 21.358, the Northern District Salmon Management Plan (NDSMP), and the Susitna River Sockeye Salmon Action Plan (SSSAP).
+These plans intend to allow a mixed-stock commercial fishery while minimizing the harvest of NCI coho salmon and conserving Susitna River sockeye salmon.

-At the 2008 BOF meeting, Susitna River sockeye salmon were found to be a stock of yield concern.
+At the 2008 BOF meeting, Susitna River sockeye salmon were designated as a stock of yield concern.
 No change was made to this assessment during the 2011 UCI BOF meeting.
-At the 2013 BOF work session, ADF&G recommended Susitna River sockeye salmon remain classified as a stock of yield concern because: 1) 5 of the lake escapement goals (out of 15 total) were below the minimum goal, and 2) harvests in Central and Northern Districts from 2008 through 2013 were generally less than long-term averages.
-Research studies are ongoing to better understand sockeye salmon abundance and distribution.
+At the 2013 BOF work session, ADF&G recommended Susitna River sockeye salmon remain classified as a stock of yield concern because 1) 5 of the lake escapement goals (out of 15 total)5 were consistently below the minimum goal, and 2) harvests in Central and Northern Districts from 2008 through 2013 were generally less than long-term averages.
 According to the Policy for the Management of Sustainable Salmon Fisheries (5 AAC 39.222), a stock of yield concern is defined as "a concern arising from a chronic inability, despite the use of specific management measures, to maintain expected yields, or harvestable surpluses, above a stock's escapement needs; a yield concern is less severe than a management concern, which is less severe than a conservation concern."
-As a result of this finding, an action plan was developed by ADF&G and the BOF to identify conservative management measures in both the sport and commercial fisheries targeting Susitna River sockeye salmon stocks.
-Adopted by the BOF at the 2008 meeting, the SSSAP included the following statement: "In light of recent ADF&G data revealing concerns about the validity of Yentna River sockeye salmon count data, it is the intent of the BOF that Susitna River sockeye salmon stocks will be conservatively managed while ADF&G continues its studies in this drainage."
-At the 2017 BOF meeting, ADF&G recommended Susitna River sockeye salmon remain a stock of yield concern, which the BOF approved.
-The BOF will reconsider this issue at the 2020 UCI meeting.
+As a result of this finding, an action plan was developed by ADF&G and the BOF to identify conservative management measures in both the sport and commercial fisheries harvesting Susitna River sockeye salmon stocks.